Gi60s/rolling-file/README.md

  - **byteLimit** - The maximum size for a file in bytes before output will be put into a new file.
 The value must be a number, optionally followed by a metric prefix '(kilo, mega, giga, tera, peta, exa, zetta, yotta).
 For example: 2000000,  2G, 2 giga, 2 gigabytes, 2GB, 2000KB.
 The default value is 2 GB.
  - **delimiter** - The character to use to separate entries into the rolling file.
 The default value is '\n'.
  - **fileEncoding** - The encoding type to use on the file.
 All of NodeJS' encoding types are acceptable values.
 Defaults to 'utf8'.
+ - **fileName** - The file name prefix to add to the start of the file.
  - **fileExtension** - The extension to add to the end of the file name.
 By default this value is '.log'.
  - **interval** - The size of the time interval for each file.
  - **startOfDay** - The time to consider as the start of the day.
 This does nothing unless an interval is specified.